- chapter 16

 - Ch.
 10-12

 - Ch.
 13-16

 - Ch.
 26-28

 Chapter 16 is a short chapter, just 28 verses, but we will see that how its second part continues into the following chapter.Generally, Matthew is continuing to follow Mark, Mk 8,11-9,1.

-The first half of the chapter, 6,1-12, is dominated by the unusual combination of Pharisees and Sadducees and Jesus' reaction to them.
-They are mentioned in 16,1 and 16,12 which makes them a bracket for the scene and also appear in verses 6 and 11.
+The first half of the chapter, 16,1-12, is dominated by the unusual combination of Pharisees and Sadducees and Jesus' reaction to them.
+They are mentioned in 16,1 and 16,12 which makes them a bracket for the scene; they also appear in verses 6 and 11.
 (We've seen how the previous chapter begins with the more usual combination of Pharisees and scribes, 15,1.)

 This encounter therefore gives us our first page for our reading.

-The traditional importance for the Catholic Church of the second half of chapter 16 and we will be well aware of its importance.
-It is though a complex episode and it is part of a longer passage which is continued in chapter 17.
-Let us now look at this passage more closely.
+The traditional importance for the Catholic Church of the second half of the chapter will be evident/.
+It is though a complex episode as well as being part of a longer passage which is continued in chapter 17.
+Let us now look at this more closely.